- What is Vaultitude?

 Vaultitude only requires a recent browser version and internet access.
 Once registered the user accesses the intuitive user interface to upload his data, documents or contracts as private or public IP to his personal vault.
 He can then start sharing, selling, licensing or transferring his IP or use the application’s publication features to ensure that his invention will gain the status of prior art.
 Learning how to use Vaultitude takes no more than a few minutes and we recommend that you start by watching the 5-minute video walkthrough that explains all important features.

 - What does it cost?

 Creating a Vaultitude account is free of cost for both private individuals and organizations.
-Users pay for individual actions such as uploading their intellectual property and storing it on Vaultitude’s Blockchain architecture, which provides them with proof of their actions and their status as the author of the data.
+Users pay for individual actions such as uploading their data and storing it on Vaultitude’s Blockchain architecture, which provides them with proof of their actions and their status as the author of the data.
 Users can conveniently pay with their credit card.
 The price of each user action depends on the type of IP and whether the information is to be stored privately or publically, as these factors influence the legal consequences and technical requirements.

 - Do I have to own cryptocurrency to use Vaultitude?